How do residents get to and from the island?

 How is this program different from LMCC, or other opportunities on Governors Island to which artists can apply?

-Shandaken: Governors Island is organized in partnership with the Trust for Governors Island, and offers residents the opportunity to engage with the island over multiple seasons.
+Shandaken: Governors Island is organized in partnership with the Trust for Governors Island, and offers residents the opportunity to engage with the island over multiple seasons throughout the year.

 What kinds of applicants are of interest for this program?